 White chocolate is made from cocoa butter but not all white chocolate is created equal, so use a brand you trust when baking with it.
 Choose something that comes in a bar or blocks, as chips don’t melt very well.
 White chocolate also melts more quickly than dark chocolate, so be sure to stir it more frequently than you would dark chocolate, especially when using the microwave to melt it down.

-White Cake with Cranberries and White Chocolate Buttercream
+White Christmas Cake with White Chocolate Buttercream

 For the sugared cranberries

 - 3/4 cup water